In my last few campaigns, I’ve either eliminated alignment or used the Law-Neutral-Chaos spectrum rather than nine fold alignment system.

 I began creating my current campaign with a quote from Joseph Brodsky firmly planted in my mind, ““Life—the way it really is—is a battle not between good and bad, but between bad and worse.”
 Thus, for nearly two years in real time, the characters have done great deeds of heroism and great deeds of villainy.
 If we were using the normal alignment system, it would be fair to say the party has acted throughout the range of “chaotic evil” to “chaotic good.”
 Here is a brief list of some of their exploits.

 - Allied with and then became an enemy of the great druid who had been using his influence to keep the borderlands in a perpetual state of war.
+The great druid was concerned that civilization was destroying the forest.
 Since civilization couldn’t be established due crops being burned, peasants driven out etc, the forests were effectively preserved.
 This of course caused a lot of suffering for the people.

-- Fought, captured and then sacrificed a lord aligned with Law to a Chaos god.
+- Fought, captured a lord aligned with Law.
+They then sacrifice the lord to the Chaos gods.

 - Slew a dragon.